sellalab/GenArchitecture/README.md

 ## Note:
 Unlike the paper, the simulations use the convention the definition of effect size has the difference between the two homozygotes.
 The program was adapted to Python 3.
 A Python 2.7 version is available upon request.
+Many thanks to Guy Amster for helping write this code.